 According to published reports, Robinson’s parents are registered Republicans.
 But Robinson, a third-year student at Dixie Technical College, is listed as unaffiliated with a political party on his voter registration, according to local news station KSL-TV.

-Kimmel has been a frequent critic of Trump.
+Kimmel has been a frequent critic of President Trump.
 Meanwhile, Trump has called for Kimmel to be taken off the air like CBS host Stephen Colbert, whose show will end in 2026.

 Discover more from Urban Hollywood 411